niasafaa/florapro/README.md

 A more in depth explanation and analysis of the data pipeline as well as an explantion of some of the underlying bioinformatics and genomics.

+> All pipeline scripts can be found in data/scripts

 ### Sequencing Reads and ENA Data

 The ENA (European Nucleotide Archive) stores the raw sequencing data for the submitted study in a FASTQ file.
 For the Human Gut Project, submitted fecal, oral and skin undergo a DNA extraction process that includes the homogenization the sample, cell lysis, and DNA purification.